davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

 ##### Part 4: Pointers as Input Parameters
-Remember how I mentioned that, for efficiency, you can pass an address/pointer into a function instead of passing the entire building?
+Remember how I mentioned that for efficiency, you should pass an address into a function instead of passing the entire building?
 Consider the following function that modifies a large `struct` without using pointers.
 ```c
 typedef struct employee_t {
   char ssn[11];